Skip to content

 At present, the aws-node daemonset is configured to use a role assigned to the EC2 instances to assign IPs to pods.
 This role includes several AWS managed policies, e.g. AmazonEKS_CNI_Policy and EC2ContainerRegistryReadOnly that effectively allow all pods running on a node to attach/detach ENIs, assign/unassign IP addresses, or pull images from ECR.
 Since this presents a risk to your cluster, it is recommended that you update the aws-node daemonset to use IRSA.
 A script for doing this can be found in the repository for this guide.

-The aws-node daemonset does not support EKS Pod Identities at this time.
+The aws-node daemonset supports EKS Pod Identities in versions v1.15.5 and later.

 Restrict access to the instance profile assigned to the worker node